yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 ### What are some Git and Github specific terms to familiarize with?

-Github has a particular, and sometimes peculiar, set of language and terms that are used when working with it and its functionalities.
-The following are some common terms and what they mean when you hear them.
+Github has a particular, and sometimes peculiar, way of speaking about itself and its functionality.
+The following are some terms that you should familiarize yourself with.
 You will grow more familiar with these over time.

 #### Repository